rajathshetty20/postgresCRUD/README.md

 # postgresCRUD

 REST API to perform CRUD operations on a PostgreSQL database.
+Used Redis for caching.

 ### Installation
 To clone this repo, install dependencies and run the server and database as docker containers: